Boris Johnson rubbishes Brexit 'doomsters' in first speech as Britain's Prime Minister, as EU letter gets people talking

 One hour earlier in the same spot, Theresa May paid an emotional tribute to her husband and thanked the country for the opportunity to serve in her final speech as leader.

-She offered "warm congratulations" to Mr Johnson and said she wished him "every good fortune" in running the country.
+She offered "warm congratulations" to Johnson and said she wished him "every good fortune" in running the country.

 "Their successes will be our country's successes and I hope that they will be many," she said.